KeepFloyding/keepfloyding.github.io/_posts/2021-03-15-arch-linux-setup-guide-2.md

 * The default view is not so attractive but this can be easily changed.
 You can download some cool themes from [here](https://www.xfce-look.org/p/1099856).
 For instance you can download the `Dracula` tar file and extract it in the `.themes` folder of your home directory.
-You can them choose this theme in the `Style` tab of the `Appearance` settings manager.
+You can then choose this theme in the `Style` tab of the `Appearance` settings manager.

 * You can do this also for icons and fonts from the same website.
 However, I am pretty happy with the defaults.